chromemilk/Molecule-Simulator/README.md

 - Relevant atom information on-hover (new)
 - Collision detection for molecule and camera (new)
 - Even more advanced lone-pair position calculations (new)
+- Polarity calculation using partial charges
+- Displays pi and sigma bonds
+- Gives a simulation stability indicator

 ## 📚 Tech Stack
 - **C++17**